Skip to content

 Daniel Butcher counsels clients on tax matters, particularly in the area of state and local taxation.

-He counsels clients on tax matters, particularly in the areas of state and local taxation.
 He has extensive experience with matters involving Texas franchise tax, Texas sales and use tax, and other state and local taxes, including administrative appeals, refund claims, and litigation.
-A significant part of this practice includes representing taxpayers before the Texas Comptroller of Public Accounts as well as the agencies responsible for state taxes in many other states in the U.S.
+A significant part of this practice includes representing taxpayers before the Texas Comptroller of Public Accounts as well as the agencies responsible for state taxes in many other states in the United States.

 Education